Business Owner’s Insurance Policy (BOP)

 Comprehensive protection for your business, all in one policy.

-A Business Owner’s Policy (BOP) combines two key types of insurance—general liability and commercial property—into one simple, affordable package.
-It’s designed for small to mid-sized businesses that want all-around protection from common risks like customer injuries, property damage, or unexpected closures.
+A Business Owner’s Policy (BOP) bundles general liability and commercial property insurance into one streamlined, cost-effective policy.
+It’s designed for small to mid-sized businesses that want broad protection from common risks—like customer injuries, property damage, or unexpected interruptions.

-Whether you run a retail shop, restaurant, office, or online business, a BOP helps safeguard both your physical space and financial stability—so you can focus on growth with confidence.
+Whether you run a retail shop, restaurant, office, or online business, a BOP helps protect both your physical space and your finances—so you can focus on growing your business with confidence.

 What’s included in a BOP?